 Talent pops bubbles or removes foam Video editor: This was done incorrectly.
 Do not include this shot or the associated VO.

-Replace all of the dish lids, and then allow the plates to set for a couple few hours or overnight at room temperature [1-MED].
+Allow the plates to set for a couple few hours or overnight at room temperature [1-MED].
 Once set, the culture plates can be stored at 4 °C for several days if needed, upside down to minimize condensation [2-MED-over-the-shoulder].

-Talent replaces dish lids
+Talent stacks the dishes and pushes them to the back of the bench for incubation.

-Talent turns over set plates, and places into refrigerator (Authors- Use already set plates)
+Talent turns over set plates, (Authors- Use already set plates)

-Added shot: fridge
+Added shot: Talent places the plates into fridge

 Transfer the Petri dishes from the 4°C refrigerator to a 37°C incubator 1 hour before the assay [1-MED].

-Talent transfers the plates from the refrigerator
+Talent collects plates from the refrigerator

-Added shot: incubator.
+Added shot: And places them into an incubator.

 Culturing Host Cells